Tahir Hussain (politician)

-Tahir Hussain (born 8 May 1969) is an Indian politician and activist known for his alleged role in the Citizenship Amendment Act protests.
+Tahir Hussain (born 8 May 1969) is a convicted Indian politician known for his role in the Citizenship Amendment Act protests, Delhi riots and the murder of an Intelligence Bureau staffer.
 He is a former councillor of the Aam Aadmi Party, who was elected from Ward 59 in Nehru Vihar, East Delhi.
 He was a candidate of All India Majlis-e-Ittehadul Muslimeen (AIMIM), which he joined in December 2024 from Mustafabad Assembly constituency.

 Political career

 He was born in Uttar Pradesh.
 He was a member of the Aam Aadmi Party and had served as a councillor in Nehru Vihar.

 He joined AIMIM in December 2024.
 Asaduddin Owaisi posted on Twitter, announcing him as a candidate from Mustafabad Assembly constituency and stating that his family and supporters had joined the party led by Owaisi.

 He secured 33,474 votes and finished third.